-In addition to the requirements set forth in Division 30 of these rules, the following rules apply to public improvement Contracts.
-The requirements in Division 40 are intended to be complementary to those in Division 30, with the rules in Division 40 supplementing the Division 30 requirements, where necessary, to meet the Agency's needs when letting and administering Contracts for public improvements.
-In the event of ambiguity or the need for interpretation, the more specific requirements of the rules in Division 40 take precedence on a public improvement Contract over the more general requirements of the rules in Division 30.
+In addition to the requirements set forth in Division 30 of these rules and the definitions therein, the following rules apply to Public Improvement Contracts.
+In the event of conflict or ambiguity, the more specific requirements of the rules in Division 40 take precedence over the more general requirements of the Division 30 rules.